Why Peat-Free Compost is a Good Thing

 The government have made a pledge to be completely peat-free by the year 2030, but to phase out peat in garden products by 2020.
 The National Trust and The Eden Project have already banned the use of peat products which should go a long way to positively influence gardeners all over the UK to follow suit.

-At Eco, we sell peat-free compost which is clearly labelled and is accredited with BSI PAS100 so you can be guaranteed it meets the high standards you will need.
+At Eco, we sell peat-free compost which is clearly labelled and is accredited with BSI PAS100 so you can be guaranteed it meets the high standards you want for your garden.

 To order your peat-free compost contact our friendly sales team today.